-Program related loans do not include loans made utilizing Federal Realty Investment Trust (FRIT) subsidy grant funds.
-Such loans made for the development of 49 scattered site units of permanent affordable housing in the City of Somerville are fully reserved and expected to be forgiven.
-During 2021 and 2020, FRIT loan funds disbursed and recorded as grant expense totaled \$7,708,739 and \$2,580,114, respectively.
+Program related loans do not include loans made utilizing Federal Realty Investment Trust (FRIT) subsidy grant funds and Healthy Retail and Commerce Initiative (HRCI) grants.
+FRIT loans were made for the development of 49 scattered site units of permanent affordable housing in the City of Somerville, and are fully reserved and expected to be forgiven.
+HRCI loans were made to one project with the purpose of improving health and well-being of children and families disproportionately impacted by inequities in health and the social determinants of health, and are fully reserved and expected to be forgiven.
+During 2022 and 2021, loan funds disbursed and recorded as grant expense totaled \$1,500,000 and \$7,708,739, respectively.